burger icon

 5. Funds should typically arrive while you’re still sipping your coffee.
 No fuss, no waiting.

-No fees on the voucher, banks don't get a look in-honestly, it just... works.
-Oh, but you'll need something else to cash out later (can't recall how many times mates skipped that bit).
+No fees on the voucher, banks don’t get a look in-honestly, it just... works.
+Oh, but you’ll need something else to cash out later as Neosurf isn't an option for withdrawals (can’t recall how many times mates skipped that bit).

 Card Payments (Aussie-Issued Visa/Mastercard)